oroinc/documentation/commerce/user_guide/marketing_web_catalog/web_catalog_usecase.rst

 To enable a web catalog globally:

 1. Navigate to **System > Configuration > Websites > Routing**.
-2. In the Web Catalog section, select the required web catalog that should be displayed on the front store.
+2. In the Web Catalog section, select the required web catalog that should be displayed on the storefront.

-.. note:: When a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Front Store.
+.. note:: When a Web Catalog is selected, it populates the main menu and sub-menus on the OroCommerce Storefront.
 If there is no Web Catalog in OroCommerce, the Master Catalog structure is mimicked.

 .. image:: /user_guide/img/marketing/web_catalogs/use_case/SysConfigWebCatalog.png